-A peculiarity of this system was that nobody was a proprietor of land in the modern sense of the term, i. e., nobody could do as he pleased with the land.
-There was a regular code of relations as between the jenmi, the kanamdar, the verumpattamdar, etc. This code did, of course, give very wide powers to the jennis who coud interfere with the personal and domestic affairs of all his tenants.
-The jenmi, however, had no right to evict any of his tenants, so long as they paid up the jenmi's share of the produce and otherwise obeyed him.
+A peculiarity of this system was that nobody was a proprietor of land in the modern sense of the term, i.e., nobody could do with the land as he pleased.
+There was a regular code of relations as between the jenmi, the kanamdar, the verumpatamdar, etc. This code of relations did of course give very wide power to the jenmi who could interfere with the personal and domestic affairs of all his tenants.
+The jenmi however had no right to evict any of his tenants, so long as they paid the jenmi's share of the produce and otherwise obeyed him.
 Nor would any jenmi dream of increasing the rent due to him, as enhancement of rent would not be countenanced by society.
-Hence, while the tenants were very much under the feudal domination of the jenmi, the economic exploitation to which they were subjected was limited.
+Hence, while the tenants were very much under the feudal domination of the jenmi, the degree of economic exploitation to which they were subjected was extremely limited.

-To this system the British rulers dealt a heavy blow.
-In the name of restoring order in the land, they did two things:
+It was to this system that the British rulers dealt a heavy blow.
+In the name of restoring order in the land, they did two things :

-- 1. They made the land revenue, first imposed by Tipu Sultan, a permanent institution, every square inch of land being subjected to it.
-How heavy this burden is can be seen from the fact that while the rate of land revenue in Malabar, Cochin and Travancore varied till recently from Rs.
+1) They made the land revenue, first imposed by Tippu Sultan, a permanent institution, every square-inch of land being subjected to it.
+How heavy this burden is can be seen from the fact that while the rate of land revenue in Malabar and Cochin varies today and varied in Travancore till recently from Re.
 1 or so to Rs.
-9 per acre, the average rate of rent collected by zamindars in permanently settled Bengal was only Rs.
+9 per acre, the average rate of rent collected by zamindars in permanently settled Bengal is only Rs.
 3-8 and that in U.P.
 Rs.
 5-8.
-The government's revenue demands here are, in other words, as heavy as, if not more than those of the zamindar's rent. - 2.
-They so interpreted the system of landlord-tenant relations in Kerala that, in the brief period of a couple of decades, the jenmis were transformed into absolute masters of the land.
+The government's revenue demands here are, in other words, as heavy as those of the zamindar's for rent.

+2) They so interpreted the system of landlord-tenant relations in Kerala that, in the brief period of a couple of decades, the jenmis were transformed into absolute masters of the land.
 The customary limitations put on the jenmi were disregarded and he was permitted to evict his tenants as well as enhance his rents as and when he pleased.
-Efforts were, of course, subsequently made to partially retrieve the situation by means of tenancy legislations, but these did not arrest the process of pauperization of the peasants.
-For, whatever was achieved through these tenancy legislations benefited only a small stratum of well-to-do (very often non-cultivating) tenants, thus leaving the large mass of cultivating tenants and subtenants unprotected.
+Efforts were, of course, subsequently made to partially retrieve the situation by means of tenancy legislations but these did not arrest the process of pauperisation of the peasants.
+For, whatever was achieved through these tenancy legislations benefited only a small stratatum of well-to-do (very often non-cultivating) tenants, thus leaving the large mass of cultivating tenants and sub-tenants.

-According to the figures collected by the Malabar Tenancy Committee (1940), 90 per cent of the total cultivated land was owned by non-cultivators and leased out to cultivators.
-Relying on the figures collected by the Committee and calculating on the basis of rates fixed under the provisions of the Tenancy Act in force, the author of this book, who was a member of the Committee showed in his Minute of Dissent that out of a total of Rs.
-700 lakhs worth a year's agricultural produce, Rs.
-250 lakhs went to the landlords and Rs.
-50 lakhs to the government.
-Slightly less then 50 per cent of the total produce was thus taken out of the hands of the peasants.
-It should, however, be borne in mind that this calculation was made on the basis of rates fixed in the Tenancy Act which are less than the real rates prevailing at the time.
-This figure, should, therefore, be considered an under-estimate, rather than an over-estimate.
+According to the figures collected by the Malabar Tenancy Committee (1940), 90 per cent of the total cultivated land is owned by non-cultivators and leased out to cultivators.
+Basing himself on the figures collected by the Committee and calculating on the basis of rates fixed under the provisions of the Tenancy Act in force, one of the members of the Committee in his Minute of Dissent showed that, out of a total of Rs.
+700 lakhs worth of a year's agricultural produce, Rs.
+250 lakhs go to landlords and Rs.
+50 lakhs to Government.
+Slightly less than 50 per cent of the total produce is thus taken out of the hands of the peasants.
+It should however be borne in mind that this calculation is made on the basis of rates fixed in the Tenancy Act which are less than the real rates prevailing at the time.
+This figure should therefore be considered an under-estimate rather than an over-estimate.